Quantifying Excess Power from Radio Frequency Interference in Epoch of Reionization Measurements: Theoretical Formalism

 \subsection{The Power Spectrum Estimator}

 Since the goal of this work is to extract the effect that an RFI source has on the power spectrum, we will make several simplifying assumptions in order to ease theoretical calculations.
-We will later compare these theoretical calculations to in-situ simulations wherein qualities of the instrumental measurement process are included, so that we can be sure that the gross effects predicted from the theoretical calculations are still present along with the nuances that arise from measurement.
+We will later compare these theoretical calculations to realistic in-situ simulations wherein qualities of the instrumental measurement process are included, so that we can be sure that the gross effects predicted from the theoretical calculations are still present along with the nuances that arise from measurement.
 For analytic descriptions of EoR power spectra that include effects of the instrument and analysis choices, see \citet{Liu2014a, Liu2014b}.

-As is shown in \S\ref{sec:results}, the most problematic feature of RFI is that it provides very strong excess power in the EoR window.
-This contribution arises strictly from its own intrinsic frequency structure.
+Astrophysical foreground contamination is largely contained within a wedge-shaped region of the cylindrically averaged Fourier domain known as the foreground wedge, e.g. \citet{Datta2010, Morales2012, Trott2012, Parsons2012, Thyagarajan_2013}.
+Without extremely accurate foreground removal, this contamination excludes lower-order line-of-sight modes in power spectrum measurements.
+The depth of exclusion depends linearly on the length of the perpendicular mode in question, hence the wedge shape.
+The higher-order line-of-sight modes with strongly diminished foreground contamination form the EoR window, e.g. \citet{Liu2014a, Liu2014b}.
+As is shown in \S\ref{sec:results}, the most problematic feature of RFI seen in this analysis is that it provides very strong excess power in the EoR window.
+This contribution arises strictly from the intrinsic frequency structure of RFI.
 With this in mind, we will ignore the chromatic point-spread function that leads to the foreground wedge in order to simplify the theoretical calculations.
 Moreover, concentrating on the spectral characteristics of the RFI makes the theoretical derivation equally applicable for all EoR power spectrum analyses \citep{Morales2019}.